PuceBaboon/ESP-Now-Gateway/README.md

 - The Wiznet Ethernet library is already included in the gateway "lib" directory (it has a minor fix included for the fatal compile time error mentioned below in the "Troubleshooting" section).
 - You need to add the PubSubClient library to the gateway directory before building.

+### Software
+- You must have the latest and greatest version of PlatformIO installed (v3.5.1 or better), otherwise your compile may fail with various "espnow" error messages.

 ## ESP-Now
 The basic idea behind using ESP-Now is that, because the protocol is so lightweight, the battery-powered nodes only need to be powered on for a fraction of the time of a normal TCP/IP-connected unit, thus saving significant power.
 The ESP-Now protocol doesn't use IP addresses, so there's no need for DHCP or for assigning static addresses, no connecting to an access-point, no routing protocol and none of the other overheads (or error handling!) of TCP/IP.
 The ESP-Now modules (gateway and nodes) use the MAC address as the unique ID when addressing each other, so connections are very fast and, providing your sensor node acquires the sensor data before attempting to connect to the gateway, the amount of time which the ESP8266 WiFi is active can be significantly less than a second.